mattiegrichards/CISFinalProject/readme.txt

-This is our groups CIS Final Project
+This is our group's CIS Final Project